 How to Help an Oxy Addict

-With thousands of people taking oxycodone (oxy), it is little wonder this addiction is reaching epidemic proportion.
-There is a good chance that you or someone you love is already taking it.
-Oxy is an extremely addictive painkiller that works much like morphine and heroin.
+With thousands of people taking oxycodone (Oxy), it is little wonder this addiction is reaching epidemic proportions.
+This medication is an extremely addictive painkiller that works much like morphine and heroin.

-When you start to notice the signs of addiction, it is time to try to help.
-Unfortunately, many people do not know how to help an oxy addict.
-One way to find the information you need is to call 800-934-1582(Who Answers?) .
+When you start to notice the signs of Oxy addiction, it is time to try to help.
+One way to find the information you need is to call 800-934-1582(Sponsored) .
 We can help you find the right treatment for your friend or loved one.

 Help Is Available - Call Today